CraterCrash/godot-orchestrator-docs/docs/nodes/events.md

 If the Orchestration's **Ready Event** should be called again when added back to the scene, a prior call to the Orchestration's `request_ready()` function must be made.
 :::

+## Shortcut input event

+<Figure image="/img/nodes/events/shortcut-input-event-node.png" caption="Shortcut input event callback node"></Figure>

+The **Shortcut Input Event** is called as part of the Input event flow, giving you a chance to handle the input as a **Shortcut**.
+Please see the [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/inputs/inputevent.html#how-does-it-work) on how Input works and at what stages events fire.

 ## Unhandled input event

 <Figure image="/img/nodes/events/unhandled-input-event-node.png" caption="Unhandled input event callback node"></Figure>